LAN Automation: Step-by-Step Deployment

 Site-Specific CLI and SNMP Configuration

-To start LAN automation, a site-specific CLI and SNMPv2 read/write or SNMPv3 configuration is required.
-Use the Cisco DNA Center Design application to configure the site-specific CLI and SNMP.
+To start LAN automation, a site-specific CLI and SNMPv2 read or SNMPv3 configuration is required.
+Use the Catalyst Center Design application to configure the site-specific CLI and SNMP.
 Save the configuration for the site that is used for LAN automation.
 If you configure the credentials at the global level, they are visible at the site level.
 You must click the radio button for the specific site and then save the configuration to make it available for LAN automation.

 Configuration on Seed Devices